Last updated on March 17, 2023 by Wandering our World

 In fact mainland Greece is full of fantastic hiking trails – many long distance – that take you between ancient villages that have existed for generations.

 Spain is a great holiday destination because you can easily enjoy a day at the beach and then spend that evening in one of the country’s iconic cities.
 It has the perfect mix of natural scenes and city delights (more on the cities later), and definitely beats Greece in that respect.

-Some parts of Spain have gorgeous coastlines too.
-The protected coastline at Cabo de Gata (Andalusia) is wild, isolated and rarely frequented by tourists.
+Some parts of Spain have gorgeous beaches too.
+The protected coastline at Cabo de Gata (Andalusia) is wild, isolated and rarely visited by tourists.
 Expect hidden coves, white sandy beaches, and dramatic cliffs in this national natural park.

 Spain’s Costa de la Luz in the south has vast expanses of sand perfect for sunbathing, swimming, and a cocktail under blue skies.